RetailRocket/puppet-cdh5/README.md

 - This module has only been tested using CDH 5.1.2 on Debian 7.6 wheezy
 - Many of the above mentioned services are not yet implemented in v0.2.
   See the v0.1 branch if you'd like to use these now.
+- This module is a fork of the module [puppet-cdh4](https://github.com/wikimedia/puppet-cdh).

 # Installation